Skip to main content

 What if technology could respect attention instead of exploiting it?

-We refuse urgency as the default.
+We refuse the inevitability of distraction and urgency as the default.

 OUR MISSION